THE MABULA GROUND HORNBILL PROJECT

 The Mabula Ground-Hornbill Project is working to slow the decline by:

 Mabula Private Game Reserve is part of a project coordinated by the Endangered Wildlife Trust that seeks to reintroduce cheetah to areas where they have been driven out by conflict from farmers as well as one of the biggest wildlife challenges today, habitat loss.
-The project is called the cheetah metapopulation management project and is based on the principle that the cheetah occurring in different areas of southern Africa are seen as one big population and that individuals are managed accordingly to prevent inbreeding.
+The project is called the cheetah metapopulation management project and is based on the principle that the cheetah occurring in different areas of southern Africa is seen as one big population and that individuals are managed accordingly to prevent inbreeding.

 In December of 2011 the first cheetahs arrived on Mabula, they originated from Sanbona Wildlife Reserve and were aged at 30 months from the same litter.